cubee-cb/linux-vr-compat/DENT-FEDORA43-WiVRn-Git.md

 - I have my mods disabled since the .NET 10 update broke them.
 Might get them back later if I can be bothered.
 - Full-body tracking works just fine.
 - Gotchas:
-    - Need to test: may not launch if `OBS_VKCAPTURE` is set.
+    - May not launch if `OBS_VKCAPTURE` is set.
 Perhaps it doesn't like the Vulkan layer?

 ### ^ Until You Fall
 - Using GE-Proton7-55, unsure if other versions work.
 - With XRizer, this gets past the black screen and is somehow playable.
 Occasional crash on launch that should be fixed on the latest commits of XRizer.
-- Performance is sub-par, I lowered my resolution significantly (`OXR_VIEWPORT_SCALE_PERCENTAGE=50`) and it's still not perfect.
+- Performance is sub-par, I lowered my resolution significantly (`OXR_VIEWPORT_SCALE_PERCENTAGE=50`) and it's still not particularly smooth.

 ### ChilloutVR
 - Tested: GE-Proton9-18